 Boomers vs Juniors

 How have we got to the point where 46% of New Zealanders are regularly willing to vote Tory?
 Everybody knows older people are a lot more conservative and a lot easier to turn out.
 During my twitter feed last night there was a lot of abuse being hurled towards these home-owning boomers.
 That doesn’t really solve anything.
 Home owners are just protecting their assets.
 National, the good Tories they are, played on the fears of those home owners.
 You’ll be paying more tax!
 Interest rates will rise!
 That’s scary stuff if you live inside the better part of $1 million that the bank owns.
 If you want to attack someone, attack National for their shameless scare tactics.

 There is now that divide.
 Those who own and those who rent.
 I voted for change because I know there are thousands and thousands of people out there who are worse off than me and need the hand of the state to help them.
-I know we are all in this together and if we don’t care for the most vulnerable New Zealanders.
-I’m a teacher so I may see this vulnerable side, but if you don’t see that part of New Zealand it is very easy to ignore it.
+I know we are all in this together and if we don’t care for the most vulnerable New Zealanders we might as well live under Trump.
+I’m a teacher so I may see this vulnerable side, but if you don’t see that part of New Zealand regularly it is very easy to ignore it.
 Also, if you are saying things like, “I’ve worked bloody hard to get where I am,” then that conveniently removes you from the collective responsibility we have to look after the less fortunate.

 A lot of the boomers I know, my parent’s generation, grew up in or around the 1960s.
 That was a period of great change and upheaval.
 When did this generation, who fought against the Vietnam War and for universal human rights, give up fighting for what is right?
 Or does society become more conservative as they age?
 I don’t have the answers to these questions because I’m not a boomer or a home owner (Yes, I am aware that not all older people vote for National or are the only home owners in society – these are just thinks).